-NATO-led coalition confirms casualties from attack on convoy in Afghanistan
+Two U.S. troops killed in attack on convoy in Afghanistan

 1 Min Read

-KABUL (Reuters) - A suicide bomber attacked a convoy of international troops near the airport in the southern Afghan city of Kandahar on Wednesday, a security official said, and the NATO-led military coalition confirmed there were casualties.

-"We are working to gather additional information as quickly as possible and will release more details as appropriate," the coalition said in a statement.
+WASHINGTON (Reuters) - Two U.S. troops were killed in Afghanistan on Wednesday when their convoy came under attack in Kandahar province, Pentagon spokesman Navy Captain Jeff Davis said.
+He did not immediately provide further information.

-The airport in Kandahar is home to a major military base for international troops helping Afghan security forces.
+Reuters reported earlier on Wednesday that a suicide bomber drove an explosives-laden vehicle into the convoy near the Kandahar airport, home to a major military base for international troops helping Afghan security forces in their battle against the Taliban insurgency.